magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 # Next Step [Tutorial 6: The Easy Made Complex and Simple Made Easy][12]

-In the [next tutorial][12] we're going to investigate and solve in two different ways the problem we just met.
+In the [next tutorial][12] we're going to investigate and solve in two different ways the problem we have just met.

 # License